Peanut allergy: Prevention

+A 2008 joint United Kingdom-Israel study by George Du Toit et al. observed that Jewish children in the UK have a 10-fold higher prevalence of peanut allergy compared to Jewish children of similar ancestry in Israel, where solid food introduction during infancy commonly includes a popular peanut butter-based snack.
+This study was the inspiration for the Learning Early about Peanut Allergy (LEAP) trial, also by George Du Toit et al., published in 2015.
+The trial, which was supported by the NIAID, established that early introduction of peanut products into a child's diet can prevent – rather than only delay – the development of childhood peanut allergies, and that the effect is beneficial and lifelong.
+This shift in understanding changed pediatric guidance and in 2025 helped push peanuts out as the top cause of food allergies in children under 3 years old.

 In 2017, the US National Institute of Allergy and Infectious Diseases published revised guidelines for lowering the risk or preventing peanut allergies by creating separate ways to assess childhood allergies and guide parents with infants at high, moderate or low risk.
 The guidelines discussed how to introduce peanut foods to infants as early as 4 to 6 months of age, with the goal of preventing peanut allergy.

 For high-risk children, the guide recommended that an allergy specialist assess a child's susceptibility, possibly involving peanut allergy testing, followed by gradual introduction of peanut foods under the supervision of an allergy specialist.
 Peanut allergy is confirmed only if there is a history of reactions to peanut consumption and by a positive allergy test.
 Moderate-risk children – who display an allergic reaction to peanut products with mild to moderate eczema – are typically not assessed in a clinic, but rather have peanut foods gradually provided to them at home by their parents, beginning at around age 6 months.
-The Learning Early About Peanut Allergy (LEAP) study supported by NIAID established that early introduction of peanut products into a child's diet can prevent – rather than only delay – the development of childhood peanut allergies, and that the effect is beneficial and lifelong.

 Treatment

-Treatment for accidental ingestion of peanut products by allergic individuals varies depending on the sensitivity of the person.
+Treatment for accidental ingestion of peanut products by allergic individuals varies depending on the person's sensitivity.
 An antihistamine such as diphenhydramine may be prescribed.
-Sometimes prednisone will be prescribed to prevent a possible late phase Type I hypersensitivity reaction.
+Sometimes prednisone will be prescribed to prevent a possible late-phase Type I hypersensitivity reaction.
 Severe allergic reactions (anaphalaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.

 As of 2021, there is no cure for peanut allergy other than strict avoidance of peanuts and peanut-containing foods.
 Extra care is needed for food consumed at or purchased from restaurants.